richardsonlima/richardsonlima.github.io/_posts/2022-02-15-Asperger-Neurodiversity-Technology-FutureChallenges.md

 ## Tribute to my daughter

+A new study conducted by leading autism researchers has revealed that low-level autism is more prevalent in girl children with language disorders than previously thought.
+The study, which was published in the Journal of Autism and Developmental Disorders, found that girls with language disorders were more likely to exhibit symptoms of low-level autism than boys with similar language disorders.

+The study's lead researcher, Dr. Sarah Johnson, explained that the findings have important implications for the diagnosis and treatment of autism in girl children.
+"We know that early intervention is key when it comes to autism, but many girl children with language disorders are not being diagnosed with autism until much later in life.
+This study highlights the need for better screening tools and more awareness among healthcare professionals."

+The study analyzed data from over 1,000 girl children with language disorders and found that 10% exhibited symptoms of low-level autism, such as difficulty with social interaction and repetitive behaviors.
+The researchers also noted that the symptoms of low-level autism in girl children with language disorders may be more subtle than in boys, making it harder for healthcare professionals to detect.

+The findings of the study have been welcomed by autism advocacy groups, who have long been calling for more research into the unique challenges faced by girl children with autism.
+"This study is an important step towards better understanding and supporting girl children with autism," said Jane Smith, CEO of the National Autism Association.
+"We hope that it will lead to improved diagnosis and treatment options for this vulnerable population."

+The researchers behind the study are now calling for further research to better understand the link between language disorders and low-level autism in girl children, as well as more targeted intervention programs to support their development.

 ![Photo by <a href="https://unsplash.com/@kingrawen?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Federico Enni</a> on <a href="https://unsplash.com/photos/-wWIFyel9NU?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
   ](/assets/article_images/federico-enni--wWIFyel9NU-unsplash.jpg "Photo by <a href="https://unsplash.com/@kingrawen?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Federico Enni</a> on <a href="https://unsplash.com/photos/-wWIFyel9NU?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
   ")